 The Zacks Earnings ESP, Explained

-By taking the percentage difference between the $0.88 Most Accurate Estimate and the $0.81 Zacks Consensus Estimate, BJ's Wholesale Club has an Earnings ESP of 8.26%.
-Investors should also know that BJ is just one of a large group of stocks with positive ESPs.
+Gildan Activewear's Earnings ESP sits at 7.14%, which, as explained above, is calculated by taking the percentage difference between the $0.60 Most Accurate Estimate and the Zacks Consensus Estimate of $0.56.
+GIL is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.